aktionariat/contracts/doc/recoverable.md

 ## Motivation

-It is desirable that share tokens (which legally represent the company’s equity) do not get ‘lost’ if a shareholder loses the private key to their account or accidentally sends them to an invalid address.
+It is desirable that share tokens (which legally represent the company’s equity) do not get “lost” if a shareholder loses the private key to their account or accidentally sends them to an invalid address.
 While some issuers address this by adding a back-door to their smart contract, giving them full control over all tokens, we prefer following a decentralized approach.
 This is also what the Swiss Blockchain Federation recommends in their [Security Token Circular](http://blockchainfederation.ch/wp-content/uploads/2019/12/SBF-Circular-2019-01-Tokenized-Equity-4.pdf).
 Our decentralized approach allows holders to reclaim their shares without having to rely on a centralized authority.

 ## Process